renniemaharaj/hrtm-frappe/README.md

 ### Development workflow

-* Edit code in `./mount` to modify apps or any files mounted into the container.
+* Edit code in `./mount` to modify apps or other files mounted into the container.
-* To change `preloaded_apps` or deployment mode, edit `./instance.json` (repo root) and restart the container to trigger re-sync.
+* Restart the container after changing `instance.json` to trigger site/app re-sync.

 ### Troubleshooting

-* Database issues: remove `./mysqldata` to reset MariaDB (careful: deletes data).
+* Database issues: remove `./mysqldata` to reset MariaDB (deletes data).
-* Redis issues: remove redis volumes and restart the redis containers.
+* Redis issues: remove Redis volumes and restart containers.
-* Incorrect apps: check `instance.json` — the entrypoint enforces `preloaded_apps` (installs missing apps and uninstalls extras).
+* Incorrect apps: check `instance.json` — the entrypoint enforces required apps per site.
 * If `bench new-site` prompts for a password, ensure `MARIADB_ROOT_PASSWORD` is set and visible to the `frappe` service.

-## App Auto-Alignment

-On every boot the entrypoint:

-1. Ensures apps listed in `instance.json`'s `preloaded_apps` are present in `frappe-bench/apps` (fetches via `bench get-app` when missing).
-2. Creates the configured site (if missing) using the Docker-provided root credentials.
-3. Installs missing apps on the site and uninstalls any apps that are not part of `preloaded_apps` (except `frappe`).

-This guarantees a consistent site/app state across machines and deployments.
-Restart the `frappe` container after changing `instance.json` to apply changes.

 ## Volumes